Quick Answer

 Each option works in isolation.
 Problems show up when several run at the same time.

-Anthony runs an Italian restaurant and hosts a monthly cooking night.
+Picture a neighborhood Italian restaurant hosting a monthly cooking night.
 Some customers sign up at the counter.
 Others reply to a Facebook post.
 A few leave voicemails after hours.
-Before the event, Anthony spends time reconciling notes and trying to guess attendance.
+Before the event, the owner spends time reconciling notes and trying to guess attendance.

 RSVP friction creates three predictable issues: